All insights

 2. Keep the loan longer, not shorter.
 Counter-intuitive but real: a larger outstanding loan at sale means more principal repaid to the bank and less residual CPF refund.
 Paying down early with CPF lump sums inflates accrued interest; paying with bank loan interest at 3–4% vs CPF's 2.5% is a 1–1.5% spread on the marginal dollar.

 3. Refund CPF voluntarily from rental or other income.
-If you hold the property and rent it out (applicable post-MOP with HDB, or investment condos), you can voluntarily refund CPF from rental income — stopping the compounding while retaining the asset.
+If you hold the property and rent it out (applicable post-MOP with HDB, or investment condos), you can voluntarily refund CPF from rental income, stopping the compounding while retaining the asset.
 This isn't common advice, but it's legal and effective.

-8. How I run this in the 4-Pillar Audit
+8. How I run this in the Property Portfolio Analysis

 Upgraders who see this math tend to make better timing decisions.
-The ones who don't see it often discover the problem at completion — when the numbers are locked and the refund is already pulling back into CPF.
+The ones who don't see it often discover the problem at completion, when the numbers are locked and the refund is already pulling back into CPF.

 10. What to do this week